-The Gold Bar critical areas maps have been constructed using existing data from FEMA, the national wetlands inventory, Snohomish County, and other sources.
+Department of Fish & Wildlife Priority Habitat Species and other sources.
 This delineation is for general reference purposes only and shall not be used to determine whether a parcel of land has or has not existing critical areas within its boundaries.
-All determinations of critical area boundaries shall be made pursuant this ordinance.
+All determinations of critical area boundaries shall be made pursuant to this ordinance.

-The City of Gold Bar has several significant stream and wetland systems that are identified and rated below:
+The City of Gold Bar has several significant stream and wetland systems that are identified and rated.
+This information is located within the City's adopted Shoreline Master Program mapping. below:

-- A. The Wallace River is a Type I Stream inventoried under the City of Gold Bar's Master Shorelines Program, - B. The Skykomish River is a Type I Stream inventoried under the City of Gold Bar's Master Shorelines Program and is listed as a Shoreline of Statewide Significance, - C. May Creek is a Type II Stream inventoried under the City of Gold Bar's Master Shorelines Program,
+- A. The Wallace River is a Type I Stream inventoried under the City of Gold Bar's Master Shorelines Program, - B. The Skykomish River is a Type I Stream inventoried under the City of Gold Bar's Master Shorelines Program and is listed as a Shoreline of Statewide Significance, - C. May Creek is a Type II Stream inventoried under the City of Gold Bar's Master-Shorelines Program,